sergmain/metaheuristic-docs/p/full-installation.md

 ## Configure REST account
 Processors are communicating with Dispatcher via special rest account.
 For creating this account you have to log in with master account.
-Master account is account which configured in [application_properties.md]() file.
+Master account is account which configured in [application.properties](/p/application_properties) file.
 The properties are:
 - mh.dispatcher.master-username
 - mh.dispatcher.master-password

-Process of preparing password is describing here - [Encrypt password](/p/encrypt-password)
+Process of preparing a password is describing here - [Encrypt password](/p/encrypt-password)